swcarpentry/git-novice/11-licensing.md

 > *   Choose a proper license.
 > *   Explain differences in licensing and social expectations.

 When a repository with source code, a manuscript or other creative works becomes public, it should include a file `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
-This is because as creative works, source code is automatically eligible for intellectual property (and thus copyright) protection.
-Code that appears to be, or is expressly advertised as freely available has *not* waived such protection.
-Hence, those who (re)use code that lacks a license statement do so on their own peril, because the author(s) of the software code can always unilaterally make such reuse illegal.
+This is because creative works are automatically eligible for intellectual property (and thus copyright) protection.
+Reusing creative works without a license is dangerous, because the copyright holders could sue you for copyright infringement.

 A license solves this problem by granting rights to others (the licensees) that they would otherwise not have.
 What rights are being